John G. C. Brainard: Biography

-John Brainard was born in New London, Connecticut, in October 1796, son of Jeremiah G. Brainard, formerly a judge of the Connecticut Superior Court.
+Brainard was born in New London, Connecticut, in October 1796, son of Jeremiah G. Brainard, formerly a judge of the Connecticut Superior Court.
 He was a descendant of Lion Gardiner, an early English settler and soldier, who founded the first English settlement in what became the state of New York.
 His legacy includes Gardiners Island, which remains in the possession of the family and is the largest privately owned island in the United States.

 Brainard was tutored at home by an elder brother and entered Yale College at the age of 15 in 1811.
 Biographies agree that he was not an attentive student, and it is uncertain whether he graduated.
 Nevertheless, on leaving college he was taken on as a student at law in his brother William F. Brainard's office.

-By 1819 he had been called to the bar and moved to Middletown, apparently to set up his own practice.
+By 1819, he had been called to the bar and moved to Middletown, apparently to set up his own practice.
 In fact, he seems to have been apathetic about a legal career, feeling that his nature was too sensitive for such a profession.
 Some of his earliest poems are from this period of his life, published in a New Haven literary paper, The Microscope published by one Cornelius Tuthill.